petercorrea/petercorrea/README.md

-👋
-I'm Peter
+👋 I'm Peter

 As a Software Engineer, I build software.
-I work at a product studio designing bespoke solutions.
 Each project requires discussing the scope and goal of each solution, sharing tradeoffs between different implementations, establishing milestones, collaborating with designers, and deploying high-quality code.
 Ultimately, my role is to improve lives and impact companies through software.